BellaMrx/HTML_Guide/README.md

 ----------------------------------------------------------------------------------------------------

-## 7. HTML -forms and interactive elements
+## 7. Forms and interactive elements
 HTML forms are mostly used for e.g. contact forms, surveys, registrations on a website or newsletter, guestbooks, order forms, search functions, adding and uploading data and more.
 HTML offers many different input fields such as text input fields, dropdown lists and simple buttons.